srwdward/HumGenomics/README.md

 # HumGenomics
-In this class we study the theory and practice of genome analysis as it applies to populations and indivuals.
+In this class we study the theory and practice of genome analysis as it applies to populations and individuals.